 You might also take a picture of the driver’s vehicle and license plate.
 This will help you identify them if they attempt to drive off, which is more likely with impaired drivers.

 Talk to Witnesses

 If anyone else saw your accident happen or noticed the other driver’s actions, ask for their contact information.
 They might be beneficial in corroborating your account of the accident.

 Go to a Doctor

 If you did not get medical attention at the time of the accident, see a doctor as soon as possible after leaving the scene.
 If you wait too long, the other driver’s insurance company might doubt your injuries or try to say you were not hurt as badly during the crash as you claim.

 Seeing a doctor will also give you a good idea of how seriously you were hurt, which will help you know what your future medical costs will look like.
-It will also help your drunk driving accident lawyer in Atlanta to prove the severity of your injuries when filing a claim.
+It will also help your drunk driving accident attorney in Atlanta to prove the severity of your injuries when filing a claim.

 Time Is Limited on Your Drunk Driving Accident Claim

 The statute of limitations on personal injury cases in Georgia is two years from the date of the injury.
 This means you only have two years to file your claim, and there are many steps to take in the process.

 It’s best to reach out to a lawyer right away, so they can help you stay on track and build the most robust case possible.